mrrfv/open-android-backup/README.md

 3. Navigate to your desktop by running `cd Desktop`. *(optional)*
 4. Follow all steps from the install guide for Linux.

+## Usage

+Just run `backup.sh` and the script will walk you through the process.
+This section covers advanced usage of this program.

+### Automation/Unattended Backups

+Please keep in mind that this project has minimal support for automation and very little support will be provided.

+There are 4 environment variables that control what the script does without user input:

+1. `unattended_mode` - Instead of waiting for a key press, sleeps for 10 seconds.
+Can be any value.
+2. `selected_action` - What the script should do when run.
+Possible values are `Backup` and `Restore` (case sensitive).
+3. `archive_path` - Path to the backup that should be restored.
+4. `archive_password` - Backup password.

 ## Building companion app

 **Note:** You don't need to do this, as the precompiled companion app is automatically downloaded at runtime from GitHub Releases.